WordPress/wpcs-docs/wordpress-coding-standards/css.md

 With specificity, comes great responsibility.
 Broad selectors allow us to be efficient, yet can have adverse consequences if not tested.
 Location-specific selectors can save us time, but will quickly lead to a cluttered stylesheet.
 Exercise your best judgement to create selectors that find the right balance between contributing to the overall style and layout of the DOM.

-- Similar to the <a href="https://developer.wordpress.org/coding-standards/wordpress-coding-standards/php/#naming-conventions">WordPress PHP Coding Standards</a> for file names, use lowercase and separate words with hyphens when naming selectors.
+- Similar to the [WordPress PHP Coding Standards](https://developer.wordpress.org/coding-standards/wordpress-coding-standards/php/#naming-conventions) for file names, use lowercase and separate words with hyphens when naming selectors.
 Avoid camelcase and underscores.
 - Use human readable selectors that describe what element(s) they style.
 - Attribute selectors should use double quotes around values
 - Refrain from using over-qualified selectors, `div.container` can simply be stated as `.container`